Humber Freeport

 Associated British Ports (ABP) Humber facilities provide a gateway for global trade, connecting businesses across the UK, Europe, and beyond.
 ABP has sites at Hull, Immingham, Grimsby, and Goole.

 The Able Marine Energy Park (AMEP) is a fully consented project and a bespoke port facility for the renewable energy sector, particularly offshore wind.
-Able will invest circa £450 million to develop 1,340m of new deep-water quays, lay down lands and manufacturing facilities.
+Able will invest circa £450 million to develop 1,340 metres of new deep-water quays, lay down lands and manufacturing facilities.

-The Goole tax site represents a unique opportunity to co-locate with the new Siemens rail factory currently under construction creating the opportunity to be part of that facility’s supply chain.
-The tax site is a large undeveloped site with excellent transport links.
-The site is ideally situated to access Hull, Goole, Scunthorpe as well as East Yorkshire (Doncaster, Wakefield).
+The Goole tax site represents a unique opportunity to co-locate with the new Siemens rail factory currently under construction, creating the opportunity to be part of that facility’s supply chain.
+The tax site is a large undeveloped site with excellent transport links, ideally situated to access Hull, Goole, Scunthorpe as well as East Yorkshire (Doncaster, Wakefield).

 At the heart of the UK energy transition, Saltend is the country’s premier location for world-class industrial businesses to prosper.
 Owned and operated by PX Group, Saltend is strategically positioned on the banks of the Humber.
 The 370-acre site is home to some of the world’s leading blue-chip manufacturing, chemicals and renewable energy businesses.
 Adjacent to Saltend is the Yorkshire Energy Park, a next generation energy and technology business park positioning the Humber at the forefront of the global transition to net zero.